College of Health Professions (CHP)

 CHP 135 Lifeguard Training (2 credits)

-Prerequisites: Must pass a pre-course swimming skills test, which includes: Swimming 500 yards continuously front and back strokes; Swim 20 yards, surface dive to a depth of 7 to 10 feet, retrieve a 10 pound object and return to a starting point.
+This course prepares the participant for a position as a Lifeguard.
+Restrictions/Requirements: Must pass a pre-course swimming skills test, which includes: Swimming 500 yards continuously front and back strokes; Swim 20 yards, surface dive to a depth of 7 to 10 feet, retrieve a 10 pound object and return to a starting point.

 CHP 136 Water Safety Instructor (2 credits)

-Prerequisites: Student must be proficient in certain safety and aquatic skills.
+This course prepares the participant for a position as a Water Safety Instructor.
+Restrictions/Requirements: Student must be proficient in certain safety and aquatic skills.
 Prospective candidates must take a course written and skills test.

 CHP 140 Introduction to Scuba Diving (1 credits)

 Entry level course involving five academic modules and five pool-training modules that introduce the essential and fundamental scuba-diving knowledge and skills.
-This course provides the prerequisites for open-water training and leading to entry-level, open water certification.
+This course provides the prereqs for open-water training and leading to entry-level, open water certification.

 CHP 141 Open Water Scuba Diving (1 credits)